Overview

 Markdown Optimization: Framed as a price-response problem.
 Trained demand-at-price models, then used optimization to find the markdown timing and depth that maximizes revenue recovery.

-Stockout Avoidance: Binary classification + threshold tuning.
-High recall requirement — a missed stockout is more costly than a false alarm.
+Stockout Avoidance: Binary classification with threshold tuning.
+High recall requirement - a missed stockout is more costly than a false alarm.

 Engineering & Implementation